TeamEXR/shutan-dev-wiki/Chapter 2.2.md

 In fact we could define the other three math operations as a chain of additions and use binary adders chained up together:

-- Subtraction is just adding a negative number to a positive number (5 - 3 = 5 + (-3)), we can encode negative binary numbers to some positive binary numbers to accomplish this.
+- Subtraction is just adding a negative number to a positive number (5 - 3 = 5 + (-3)).
+We can encode negative binary numbers to some positive binary numbers to accomplish this.[7]

 - Multiplication is just an addition chain for an operand (3 x 4 = 3 + 3 + 3 + 3, or 3 x 4 = 4 + 4 + 4)